Local Shtukas, Hodge-Pink Structures and Galois Representations: Introduction

 The function field analog of Fontaine's theory has a somewhat surprising application to Galois deformation theory; namely, there exists an equi-characteristic local analog of flat deformation rings (or rather, crystalline deformation rings, see Theorems~\ref{ThmDeformation} and \ref{ThmGenSm}), which have been intensively studied in the $p$-adic setting for applications to modularity lifting theorems and congruences of modular forms; see for example \cite{KisinPST,KisinModuliFF,KisinFM,GeeKisinBreuilMezard}.
 The existence of equi-characteristic Galois deformation theory is somewhat surprising because the usual (unrestricted) deformation ring does not exist in the category of complete local noetherian rings since the tangent space cannot be bounded; cf.~Remark~\ref{RemTangentSp}.
 Nonetheless, the equi-characteristic analog of Fontaine's theory (or rather, its torsion version) provides a means to bound the tangent space of the deformation functor.
 We give an expository overview of the equi-characteristic local Galois deformation theory in Section~\ref{SectDefoTh}, which is analogous to, and was inspired by Kisin's technique to study flat deformation rings \cite{KisinModuliFF}.
 In order to develop Galois deformation theory, we need some techniques to handle torsion Galois representations -- some analog of Raynaud's theory of finite flat group schemes -- which is explained in Section~\ref{SectTorLocSh}.

 {\it Acknowledgments.} These notes grew out of two lectures given by the authors in the fall of 2009 at the conference ``$t$-motives: Hodge structures, transcendence and other motivic aspects'' at the Banff International Research Station BIRS in Banff, Canada and a lecture course given by the first author at the Centre de Recerca Mathem\`atica CRM in Barcelona, Spain in the spring of 2010.
 The authors are grateful to BIRS and CRM for their hospitality.
-The first author acknowledges support of the DFG (German Research Foundation) in form of SFB 878.
+The first author acknowledges support of the DFG (German Research Foundation) in form of SFB 878 and Germany's Excellence Strategy EXC 2044--390685587 ``Mathematics M\"unster: Dynamics--Geometry--Structure''.
 The second author acknowledges support of the Herchel Smith Postdoctoral Research Fellowship, and the EPSRC (Engineering and Physical Sciences Research Council) in the form of EP/L025302/1.